DrkMatr1984/CitiTraders/readme.txt

-CitiTraders 0.1 Beta 4 README
+CitiTraders Beta 2.0.1 README

 In this release
 ===============
-* Bug fixes
-* Firing a trader
-* ability to switch off left and right click per NPC trader (config only)
+Fixed compatibility with bukkit 1.4.6
+Gave ops the ability to modified traders that they do not own (will make permission node later) Reworked help commands and error messages.

 Disclaimer:
 ===========